home-assistant/home-assistant.io/source/_docs/installation/virtualenv.markdown

 redirect_from: /getting-started/installation-virtualenv/
 ---
 <p class='note'>
-Note: This is for users that require a flexible installation.
-Beginners should check other installation methods first.
+Note: Beginners should check our [Getting started guide](/getting-started/) first.
+This is for users that require a flexible installation or want to run Home Assistant on any platform.
 <p class='note'>

 There are several reasons why it makes sense to run Home Assistant in a virtual environment.
 A [virtualenv](https://virtualenv.pypa.io/en/latest/) encapsulates all aspect of a Python environment within a single directory tree.
 That means the Python packages you install for Home Assistant won't interact with the rest of your system and vice-versa.
 It means a random upgrade for some other program on your computer won't break Home Assistant, and it means you don't need to install Python packages as root.